 What do the colors mean?

 PA law follows the Common Ground Alliance Best Practices for Temporary Marking (ANSI standard Z535).
-White, proposed excavation; Pink, temporary survey markings; Red, electric power lines, cables, conduits and lighting cables; Yellow, gas, oil, steam, petroleum or gaseous materials; Orange, communication, alarm or signal lines, cables or conduits and traffic loops; Blue, potable water; Purple, reclaimed water, irrigation and slurry lines; and, Green, sanitary and storm sewer lines.
+White, proposed excavation; Pink, temporary survey markings; Red, electric power lines, cables, conduits and lighting cables; Yellow, gas, oil, steam, petroleum or gaseous materials and hazardous materials; Orange, communication, alarm or signal lines, cables or conduits and traffic loops; Blue, potable water; Purple, reclaimed water, irrigation and slurry lines; and, Green, sanitary and storm sewer lines.

 Do I have to call every 10 days if I am still working on the site?

 If an excavator removes their equipment and vacates a work site for more than two (2) business days, the excavator must notify the one call center again.
-It is the excavator's responsibility to maintain the marks.
+It is the excavator's responsibility to preserve the marks.
 Marks that have been removed, moved or otherwise tampered with are never accurate and prove to be deadly.

 What should I do if a utility company does not mark their lines?

 You may begin digging after the 3 business days have expired if you exercise due care.
 But why would you chance it?
 PA One Call can notify the specific member facility owner again and let them know you are waiting for their immediate response.
 Remember, facility owners will only mark the lines they actually own.
 Some facility owners do not mark the service lines because they are owned by the property owner.